albelka/pdx-solar-system/readme.md

 * _The program should be media responsive_
   * _Example in: User opens website on phone_
   * _Example out: Website looks good_
-* _The program should have cross browser compatibilty_
+* _The program should have cross browser compatibility_
   * _Example in: User opens website in FireFox_
   * _Example out: Website looks good_